-However, how we feel about things and therefore how we make choices derives from a set of emotions that in turn arise from a set of subconscious archetypes of free choice.
-Free choice involves a recursion of thought, memories, and feeling and archetypes are in what we believe and are what affect our emotions and therefore feelings and memories.
-Some of our subconscious archetypes are innate but are by no means completely fixed and constant and constantly evolve in life.
+However, how we feel about things and therefore how we make choices derives from a spectrum of emotions that in turn arise from a spectrum of subconscious archetypes of free choice.
+Free choice involves a recursion of thought, memories, and feeling and archetypes are what we believe in and expect and are what affect our emotions and therefore feelings and memories.
+Some of our subconscious archetypes are innate but they are by no means completely fixed and constant and constantly evolve in life.
 As other people and things that happen persuade us to believe differently, so our beliefs evolve as a result of the persuasion of others and how they act.
 Instead of directly perceiving reality, our archetypes provide a template of what we call perception and we respond to things that happen with emotions and feeling.
 Irrational feeling then determines how we make free choices and why we have free will.